haulin/larvis-iceye-dashboard/README.md

 Launches the test runner in the interactive watch mode.<br />
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+## Technical stack

+- Ant Design - component library
+- CRACo - CRA configuration
+- Create React App
+- LESS stylesheets - why not, Ant uses them
+- Prettier - autoformatting code
+- React Router
+- React Testing Library - functional testing over unit tests
+- TypeScript - autocompletion of object keys is tight

 ## Philosophy

-Using Ant Design, React, React Testing Library, TypeScript as a basis for current best practices.
-Prettier helps format the code automatically.
+Using CRA to delegate the responsibility of configuring webpack, babel and the like to the open source community.
+CRACo still allows us to make modifications if we need to (e.g. modifying Ant theme).

 Every export should be named properly, not using default exports.
-Similar modules should be imported from a single location, e.g. `import { Login } from 'src/components` rather than a specific file.
+Similar modules should be imported from a single location, e.g. `import { Login } from 'components` rather than a specific file.
+Using submodules is encouraged, e.g. React.FC rather than importing FC directly.
+You don't want to have first 50 lines of the file consisting of imports.

+Using LESS stylesheets since it doesn't lock us in a particular framework like Emotion for example.
+Using BEM naming convention which is ideal for styling isolated components.

+Routing is done using React Router.
+We implemented our own PrivateRoute component that makes sure unauthenticated user is redirected to the login page.

+Sort your imports, style rules, and object keys alphabetically where possible.
+No other ordering makes sense, sorry.
+ES imports are sorted in the following order - 3rd parties, 1st parties, relative paths.